 Main Benefits:

-Newly updated for 2025, the X Ultra 5 Mid GTX stands out as one of the best lightweight hiking boots, but it runs slighly narrow in the toes.
-Thankfully, Salomon offers this best-seller in wide sizes, too, so hikers with wide feet can often pull them off.
-The X Ultra 5 Mid weighs more than a half pound less than the average hiking boot while still providing solid support.
-I've already tested and reviewed this boot.
-The new version has more substantial ankle collars, new upper materials, and tweaked traction that's more versatile than the X Ultra 4.
-The Salomon X Ultra 5 is a versatile hiking boot that can handle harder hikes than other lightweight hiking boots.
+The Salomon X Ultra 5 Mid GTX stands out as one of the best lightweight hiking boots.
+I've been wearing X Ultras for more than ten years.
+Salomon's regular size squeezes my wide feet, but the new X Ultra 5 Wide fits me pretty well.
+Newly updated for 2025, The X Ultra 5 has more substantial ankle collars, new upper materials, and tweaked traction that's more versatile than the X Ultra 4.
+Stable yet agile, the Salomon X Ultra 5 is a versatile hiking boot that can handle harder hikes than other lightweight hiking boots.
 Just make sure to buy it in the wide size—see links below.

 For more, see my full X Ultra 5 review